petercpark/stenokeyboards-firmware/README.md

 This is a place for the default firmware that comes with your steno keyboard, or firmware for your diy kit.

-Don't move forward if you don't know what you're doing!
+Don't move forward if your keyboard already works and you don't know what you're doing!

 ## Keyboard and corresponding firmware